-An ode to Shinji Kagawa at Man Utd and one of the calmest hat-tricks ever
+An ode to Shinji Kagawa at Man Utd and the calmest hat-trick ever

 Shinji Kagawa was not what you’d call an overwhelming success in his two years at Manchester United, but he still won plenty of fans in England, not least when he scored one of the calmest hat-tricks of all time.